vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_mainloop_code.md

 Once we have the range and the barrier, we pack them into a VkDependencyInfo struct and call `VkCmdPipelineBarrier2`.
 It is possible to layout transitions multiple images at once by sending more imageMemoryBarriers into the dependency info, which is likely to improve performance if we are doing transitions or barriers for multiple things at once.

-With the transition function implemented, we can now actually draw things.
+With the transition function implemented, we can now draw things.

 ^code draw_4 chapter-1/vk_engine.cpp